 That’s the island greeting that we send to you

 From the land where palm trees sway’

-For the last couple of years I have been trying really hard to make my blog become a ‘Christmas in July’ Cookie spot and this year I have found something that has made things easy.
-It is watching Christmas Classics and listening to a few Christmas stations on Pandora.
+For the last couple of years, I have been trying really hard to make my blog become a ‘Christmas in July’ Cookie spot and this year I have found something that has made things easy.
 It is wonderful because there isn’t any holiday stress.
-No Christmas parties, no shop until you drop mind set, no scraping the ice off of your car before you go to work.
-Just pure Christmas Cookie fun!
+No Christmas parties, no shop until you drop mindset, no scraping the ice off of your car before you go to work because it’s just pure Christmas Cookie fun!